Error-Mitigated Hamiltonian Simulation: Complexity Analysis and Optimization for Near-Term and Early-Fault-Tolerant Quantum Computers: Probabilistic error cancellation

 For an observable $O$ and input state $\rho$, the error-canceled expectation value is given by

 Then, the unbiased expectation value can be obtained as follows.
 We randomly generate the basis operations for QEM $\mathcal{B}_{i_k}$ with the probability $p_{i_k}$, and measure the observable $O$, obtaining the random variable $\hat{\nu}=\prod_{k=1}^{N_G} \mathrm{sgn} (q_{i_k}) \hat{o}$ for the measured outcome $\hat{o}$.
 Finally, we repeat this procedure, with $\Gamma \langle \hat{\nu} \rangle$ being the unbiased estimator of the noiseless expectation value.
-Because we need to amplify the random variable with $\Gamma$, the variance scales with $\Gamma^2$, which scales exponentially with the number of the gates and the error rate.
+Because we need to amplify the random variable with $\Gamma$, the variance scales with $\Gamma^2$, which scales exponentially with the number of gates and the error rate; such an exponential sampling overhead is known to be fundamental to quantum error mitigation~\cite{takagi2022fundamental,tsubouchi2023universal,takagi2023universal,quek2024exponentially}.

 We now discuss the relationship between the error rate characterized by the distance measure and the PEC sampling cost.
-For a gate with error rate $\gamma_k= D(\mathcal{N}_k, \mathcal{I})$, the optimal sampling cost for implementing \(\mathcal{N}_k^{-1}\) with the completely-positive trace non-increasing basis operations is given by~\cite{regula2021operational,jiang2021physical}
+For a gate with error rate $\gamma_k= 2D(\mathcal{N}_k, \mathcal{I})=\|\mathcal{N}_k-\mathcal{I}\|_\diamond$, the optimal sampling cost for implementing \(\mathcal{N}_k^{-1}\) with the completely-positive trace non-increasing basis operations is given by~\cite{regula2021operational,jiang2021physical}